 Here are 10 Santiago de Cuba activities that will help you maximize your experience in this fascinating city.

 1. Stay in a refurbished 19th or early 20th-century “casa particular,” Cuba’s version of a B&B. Not only is the architecture true to the era, the furnishings also frequently date from that time, offering a nice peek into the city’s history.
 These homes often have indoor patios where traditional Cuban breakfasts are served.
+This is hands-down, one of my favorite Santiago de Cuba activities.
 You can book a casa with Airbnb and here is a $40 credit towards your first stay.

 2. Visit the Catedral de Nuestra Senora de la Asuncion (Our Lady of the Assumption) in Cespedes Park, the city’s main square.
 Dating from 1522, this church has been recently renovated leaving the ceiling looking like a wonderful, riotous wedding cake.

 If you climb to the top of the right cupola you will be rewarded with a spectacular view of the city.
 A night view of the Cathedral is an equally impressive sight.

 3. On the same square to the left of the Cathedral is the Casa Velasquez, the oldest standing house in Cuba.
 Named after Diego de Velasquez, the first Spanish governor of Cuba, the Casa Velasquez is now a remarkable museum displaying furnishings and artifacts from three different centuries in Santiago’s history.